 Term Life Insurance

-Because of the nature of term policies, they are the most inexpensive way to purchase life insurance.
-Typically your premiums will remain the same throughout the policy.
+Because of the nature of term policies, they are the most inexpensive way to purchase life insurance, and typically your premiums will remain the same throughout the policy.

 Whole or Permanent Life Insurance

-The main difference between the whole life and term life insurance is that whole and permanent policies are meant to last for the entire life of the policyholder.
+The main difference between whole life and term life insurance is that whole and permanent policies are meant to last for the entire lifetime of the policyholder.

-Having premiums stay the same throughout the years is most helpful if this type of policy is purchased when you are young and healthy and will get the best rate.
+Having premiums stay the same throughout the years is most helpful if this type of policy is purchased when you are young and healthy—when you will get the best rate.